superlit77/phmove/tool/hmove_tool/README.md

-# HMove: An Intelligent Refactoring Tool
+# An HMove-based command-line tool